martijnpoppen/com.eufylife.security/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: New issue
-about: Describe this issue template's purpose here.
+about: You can also report you issue at https://community.athom.com to user @martijnpoppen
 title: ''
 labels: ''
 assignees: ''